Chip-firing games, Jacobians, and Prym varieties: Double covers and Prym varieties

 \subsection{Prym--Brill--Noether theory}

-Just as Brill--Noether theory studies special loci in the Jacobian, its Prym theoretic version studies loci in the Prym variety.
+Just as Brill--Noether theory studies special subvarieties in the Jacobian, its Prym theoretic version studies subvarieties in the Prym variety.
 However, since it doesn't makes sense to talk about the rank of divisors of degree $0$, the we work in a certain natural translation of the Prym variety.

 \begin{definition} Let $f:\wt{X}\to X$ be a double cover of metric graph or an algebraic curve and fix an integer $r$.
-The \emph{Prym--Brill--Noether locus} of $X$, is
+The \emph{Prym--Brill--Noether variety} of $X$, is

 \end{definition}